DKIM

 signature and confirm that the email is authentic.

 and phishing attacks.
-It's often used in conjunction with other email
+It's often used with other email

 authentication methods, such as Sender Policy Framework (SPF) and Domain-based